folio-org/raml-module-builder/README.md

 PostgresClient.select and PostgresClient.join.
 Not for methods such as PostgresClient.getById or PostgresClient.streamGet.

+The environment variable `DB_QUERYTIMEOUT` sets the number of milliseconds after which RMB sends a
+<a href=https://www.postgresql.org/docs/14/protocol-flow.html#id-1.10.5.7.10">cancel request</a>
+to a running PostgreSQL query.
+0 disables this timeout and is the default.
+To take effect an RMB based module must get it via PostgresClient.getConnectionConfig().getInteger("queryTimeout") and pass it to the RMB method that starts the connection, transaction or query.

 The environment variable `DB_HOST_READER` sets the read database host's URI, if there is a reader instance.

 The environment variable `DB_PORT_READER` sets the read database host's port, if there is a reader instance.
 It is to be used when `DB_HOST_READER` is set.